World Chefs: Two-star Maaemo shakes up Norwegian cuisine

 Q: What about the diners?

-A: People were quite skeptical at the beginning.
+A: People were quite sceptical at the beginning.
 We were not a typical restaurant.
 I don't use a lot of meat or protein and that was a big hurdle because some people want a large piece of meat on their plates.
 It is funny.
-Often in Norway, it takes a little bit of international recognition before they start to recognize something themselves.
+Often in Norway, it takes a little bit of international recognition before they start to recognise something themselves.

 Q: Do you think the food culture in Norway is changing?